 - Establish positive learning ethos with a focus on PSHE and developing agreed rules and routines. - Learning environment reflects that of the Early Years Foundation Stage.
-(Variety of learning opportunities and learning challenges set up to develop all areas of learning). - One whole class carpet session each morning, on English and Maths, building up the session from 10 mins to 20 mins over time. - Continuous provision and Independent learning challenges will be planned and set to reflect the taught skills that day and the previous days. - Access to outdoors all day except during teaching inputs or other planned activities such as assembly.
+(Variety of learning opportunities and learning challenges set up to develop all areas of learning). - One whole class carpet session each morning, alternating English and Maths, building up to two sessions per morning. - Access to outdoors all day except during teaching inputs or other planned activities such as assembly.
 No outside 'playtime' required. - Address the gaps identified from EYFS performance information.
-Early morning work will be provided to target children from 8.35-9am daily. - 20 minutes daily Phonics session will be completed, teaching phonics through a systematic and synthetic approach - Guided reading- children will complete one formal session per week.
-Focusing on applying phonics skills and developing early reading skills such as their understanding of inference and deduction. - All children will complete a 10 min 1:1 reading session with a staff members across the week focusing on decoding and fluency skills - Daily Mastering Number 20 min session will be completed each day, in addition to the daily Maths lesson.
+Early morning work will be provided to target children from 8.35-9am daily. - 20 minutes Phonics session, teaching phonics through a systematic and synthetic approach - Guided reading- children will complete one formal session per week.
+Focusing on applying phonics skills and developing early reading skills such as their understanding of inference and deduction.